-Santa Ana, California February 8, 2024 This page intentionally left blank.
+Santa Ana, California

+February 8, 2024

-The management of the Electric Fund of the City of Vernon (the "City") offers the following overview and analysis of the basic financial statements of the Electric Fund for the fiscal year ending June 30, 2023.
+The management of the Vernon Public Utilities ("VPU"), the electric, gas, water, and fiber optics utilities of the City of Vernon (the "City"), offers the following overview and analysis of the basic financial statements of the VPU for the fiscal year ending June 30, 2023.
 Management encourages readers to utilize information in the Management's Discussion and Analysis ("MD&A") in conjunction with the accompanying basic financial statements.